-For each time and longitude at which V is to be reconstructed, we produce two 27-day time series at 1-hour resolution from the synthetic near-Earth V, centred on t+ and t- .
-We apply DTW to these two time series, allowing 5 days at the start end of the time series to be ignored if it produces a lower average distance, so as to minimise edge effects.
-We also set a maximum warp window of 5 days, to avoid connecting different solar wind streams.
-This means that DTW will not be able to recognise very rapid solar wind evolution.
-The results presented here are insensitive to the choice of these parameters.
-Optimal smoothing of the input time series and choice of the edge- and warp-windows for use with real in-situ data will be invested in a future paper in this series.
+For each time and longitude at which V is to be reconstructed, we produce two 27-d time series at 1-h resolution from the synthetic near-Earth V, centred on t+ and t- .
+We apply DTW to these two time series, allowing 5 d at the start and end of the time series to be ignored if it produces a lower average distance, so as to minimize edge effects.
+We also set a maximum warp window of 5 d, to avoid